hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 * A projection function - a mapper that takes in elements of the map (as entries) and emits a mapped value

-In this case, we are drawing from the EVENTS_BY_NAME and taking everything (using the constant lambda t -> true) before doing some data transformation on the way in, via the HORSE_FROM_EVENT helper function.
+In this case, we are drawing from the EVENTS_BY_NAME and taking everything (using the constant lambda `t -> true`) before doing some data transformation on the way in, via the HORSE_FROM_EVENT helper function.

-This function takes in an ++Entry<String, Event>++ and returns a ++Horse++, the winner of the first race of the day, and is defined by a couple of simple static helpers:
+This function takes in an `Entry<String, Event>` and returns a `Horse`, the winner of the first race of the day, and is defined by a couple of simple static helpers:

 ----
     public final static Function<Event, Horse> FIRST_PAST_THE_POST = e -> e.getRaces().get(0).getWinner().orElse(Horse.PALE);